droonga/droonga.org/tutorial/1.0.5/add-replica/index.md

     # cd ~/droonga
     # droonga-engine-join --host=192.168.0.12 \
                           --replica-source-host=192.168.0.10
+    --replica-source-host=192.168.100.51Joining new replica to the cluster...
+    ...
+    Update existing hosts in the cluster...
+    ...
+    Done.

  * You must specify the host name or the IP address of the new replica node, via the `--host` option.
  * You must specify the host name or the IP address of an existing node of the cluster, via the `--replica-source-host` option.